m-voit/concepts-of-programming-languages/study-project/paper.md

 Closures or lambda expressions, also called anonymous functions, are unnamed functions, often returned from another function.
 To be precise, a closure is the reference to the local state of the function, that returns an anonymous function.
-However, both terms are often used interchangeably, because both concepts belong to the concept of anonymous functions, returned by an outer function [fog13].
+However, both terms are often used interchangeably, since both concepts belong to the concept of anonymous functions, returned by an outer function [fog13].

 Support for closures is found in all programming languages with first class functions.
-This is the case, because closures are needed for anonymous functions to work.
+This is the case because closures are needed for anonymous functions to work.
-Without closures and therefore no references to the _outer_ function, that is returning the _inner_ function, the _inner_ function would stop working when being called directly [moz02][fog13].
+Without closures and thus without references to the _outer_ function, returning the _inner_ function, the _inner_ function would stop working when called directly [moz02][fog13].

 ```javascript
 export const convert = (parser, converter) => input => {